-The cloud-based data is transmitted and collected to create a virtual simulation – or a “digital twin” – of every Catalyst engine that enters service.
-With this data, operators can add weather, flight and fleet data to compare actual versus expected performance of the engine.
+The cloud-based data is transmitted and collected to create a virtual simulation, or a digital twin, of every Catalyst engine that enters service.
+Digital twins are useful in this process as operators can add weather, flight and fleet data to compare actual versus expected performance of the engine.
+This helps them to ensure that the engine will perform safely and efficiently, before making any adjustments to the physical version.
 GE Aviation can send alerts specific to engine serial numbers.

 No other civilian turboprop is currently using a digital twin for preventative health maintenance, however, GE Aviation is using the digital twin on its commercial and military technology.

 “Our insights tell us that airplanes need different times between overhauls depending on their operating environment,” Corkery said.
 “For instance, an airplane flying in a desert environment versus a more benign environment would require different intervals between overhaul.
 The digital twin-enabled service offering will help lower ownership costs.”

 About GE Aviation

 GE Aviation, an operating unit of GE (NYSE: GE), is a world-leading provider of jet and turboprop engines, components and integrated systems for commercial, military, business and general aviation aircraft.
 GE Aviation has a global service network to support these offerings.
 For more information, visit us at www.ge.com/aviation.
 Follow GE Aviation on Twitter at http://twitter.com/GEAviation and YouTube at http://www.youtube.com/user/GEAviation.